Brian Castle

 Setting aside for a moment the issues around the neighborhood of infinity, here is a practical application of the compactified timeline (especially if you're a stock trader).
 We can do multi-window Granger causality analysis on any two compactified time series taken from the timeline, by simply rotating the circles.
 Here is a schematic of the underlying calculations.
 Look familiar?

 Causality analysis involves sliding the two time series relative to each other, which in the compact space becomes a rotation.
-When appropriately embedded, the output of the compactified network results in maps like this (and note that these are relationships in time, each arrow represents a correlation with a particular lag - for example if this were a stock market we can see the one way arrow between livestock and supply shock, indicating the relevant delay, and the corresponding correlation or likelihood).
+When appropriately embedded, the output of the compactified network results in maps like this (and note that these are relationships in time, each arrow represents a correlation with a particular lag - for example if this were the stock market we might be interested in the one way arrow between livestock and supply shock, indicating both the relevant delay, and the corresponding correlation or likelihood).

 Instead of market data though, in our case the circles will attach to points along the timeline, and we'll be extracting "micro-causality" in real time from this network.
 We do not make the assumption that causality is stationary, instead we learn to identify and exploit the non-stationarities.
 If you're a stock trader, you can do this in real time with a neural network, you don't have to wait overnight for an analysis.
 You can take your nVidia GPU with you to the trading floor. ;)